Updated June 12, 2023

 - Google is using a standard form NDA to designate certain information as confidential.
 Google uses an NDA when it enters into commercial arrangements which, for example, involve the sharing of financial information, technical assets or other non-public information related to our products.
 Here, it would allow us to keep confidential any technical information that we receive from search providers and certain information that Google will provide to choice screen participants.
 To ensure consistency among all eligible providers, we cannot negotiate terms of this agreement.

-- The NDA is not intended to stop you from discussing the choice screen terms with the European Commission and Google will not prevent such discussions.
+- The NDA is not intended to prevent or discourage search providers from discussing the choice screen terms with the European Commission and Google will not prevent such discussions.

 - What if I no longer want my search service to appear in the choice screen for a country?